emacsmirror/gptel-aibo/README.md

 ```

 ## Usage
-With the `gptel-abo` interactive command, you can open or switch to an existing
+With the `gptel-aibo` interactive command, you can open or switch to an existing
 `gptel-aibo` console, which is a `markdown` page with the `gptel-aibo` minor
 mode enabled, an extension of `gptel-mode`.

 To get started, open your file, move the cursor to the section you're working
-on, and then switch to the gptel-aio console.
+on, and then switch to the gptel-aibo console.
 There, you can talk to the LLM
 and receive suggestions.
 Use `gptel-aibo-send` to send your request, which is
 bound to `C-c RET`, just like the send command in `gptel-mode`.